abey79/vsketch/README.rst

     vsk.save("my_file.svg")

-See also included the multiple examples included in the repository.
+See also the many examples included in the repository.

 Contributing
 ============

+The following helps the project a great deal:

+- Use vsketch and let people know about it.
+- Give any type of feedback (what works well, missing features, possible API improvement, bugs, etc.) by opening an issue or contacting the author.
+- Help building a better documentation.
+- Contribute code via pull requests.

-Issues and pull-request are most welcome contributions.
-Let's get the discussion started on the `Drawingbots Discord server <https://discordapp.com/invite/XHP3dBg>`_.
+In case of doubt, let's get the discussion started on the `Drawingbots Discord server <https://discordapp.com/invite/XHP3dBg>`_.